DhavaniAvu/Predicting-Credit-Card-Cancellations/README.md

 ### ✅ Cleaning Steps

+**✅ SQL-Based Data Preparation**

+- Queried and filtered **100K+ records** from a banking database using SQL.
+- Applied SQL operations such as:
+  - `JOIN` for combining demographic and behavioral data.
+  - `GROUP BY` and `CASE WHEN` for churn statistics.
+  - `WINDOW FUNCTIONS` to compute recent activity patterns (e.g., average monthly transactions).
+  - Exported cleaned data to `.csv` for modeling in Python.

 - **Missing Values Handling**:
   - Identified and checked for missing values across numerical and categorical columns.
   - Handled missing or null values appropriately depending on variable type (e.g., imputation or exclusion).